 It isn’t difficult to make a living trust in Illinois, but it does require some level of time and planning.
 A living trust might be especially useful in Illinois because the state does not use the Uniform Probate Code.
 This means that a living trust has the potential to save time and money for your family.

-When it comes to creating a living trust, you can choose to do it yourself or you can work with an attorney.
-The first option might be less costly, but a lawyer may be helpful as you navigate the complexities of creating a living trust.
+When it comes to creating a living trust, you can do it yourself or work with an attorney.
+The first option might be less costly.
+However, a lawyer may be helpful as you navigate the complexities of living trusts.

 Estate Planning Tips